-- the risk strategy, under the scope of which tolerance to risk and risk limits are also determined; - the identification of risks, carried out through a risk self-assessment by the Risk Management Function, under the scope of which, amongst others, the following is considered: - core business; - o the strategic plan in force with special attention paid to the internal and external scenario; - o the results of the qualitative assessments performed for non-quantifiable risks - the results of controls and assessments performed by other level two and three functions; - o equity forecasts and principles of capital allocation. - the backtesting of the calibration of the Undertaking Specific Parameters (USP) that the Company was asked to evaluate and develop following the existence of significant differences between the risk profile of the company and the assumptions underlying the calculation of the solvency capital requirement with market parameters wide as well as backtesting of the other projection models used; - the capital projections and the capital allocation principles.
+- the risk strategy, under the scope of which tolerance to risk and risk limits are also determined; - the identification of risks, carried out through a risk self-assessment by the Risk Management Function, under the scope of which, amongst others, the following is considered: - core business; - the strategic plan in force with special attention paid to the internal and external scenario; - the results of the qualitative assessments performed for non-quantifiable risks - o the results of controls and assessments performed by other level two and three functions; - equity forecasts and principles of capital allocation. - · the backtesting of the other projection models used;

+• the capital projections and the capital allocation principles.